 Looking for a simple dinner recipe?
 Our baked salmon in foil recipe has you covered.

-This recipe features juicy salmon wrapped in aluminum foil to retain its moisture and serves it with baked asparagus, cherry tomatoes, and zucchini.
-As everything is prepared and cooked in one pan, you won't have to worry about cleaning up any kitchen mess.
+The fish is cooked with asparagus, cherry tomatoes, and zucchini.
+As everything is cooked ‘en’ foil, you won't have to worry about cleaning up any kitchen mess.

 Cooking method aside, there's one other thing we know you're interested in: Is this baked salmon in foil recipe healthy?